 “The feelings I had when I saw her, with the surgery done, I cried inside.
 I was happy,” he said.
 “I will make it my life’s mission to find and help families with clefts.”

 And today, Ángel is doing just that.

-At the most recent Oaxaca mission, he volunteered as a patient advocate, comforting nervous parents and letting them know what to expect just as someone did for his family two years before.
+At the most recent Oaxaca program, he volunteered as a patient advocate, comforting nervous parents and letting them know what to expect just as someone did for his family two years before.